-Gordon's after school instrumental lesson program is ready to move online, with rich offerings from familiar faces.
-Most of the instructors in the Gordon program are able to teach remotely; several are able to take on new students.
-This may be a perfect time for your child to take up an instrument if you have one available, or to go back to an instrument that they have already learned to enjoy making music with.
+Most of the instructors in the Gordon program are able to teach remotely and ready to take on new students!
+This may be a perfect time for your child to take up an instrument if you have one available, or go back to an instrument that they have already learned to enjoy making music with.

-Parents should make arrangements directly with the teacher, including scheduling and payment.
-Gordon will not do the billing or scheduling at this time, but please note that lessons will continue at the same discounted rate of $28 per thirty minutes.
+Parents should make arrangements directly with the teacher, including scheduling and payments.
+Gordon will not do the billing or scheduling at this time, but please note that lessons will continue at the same discounted rate of $28 per thirty minute lesson.

 Gordon’s after school instrumental program is designed to expose students to the joy of learning an instrument in a convenient and supportive environment.
 We seek to instill a lifelong connection with musical learning, and many of our students become accomplished instrumentalists in high school, college, and beyond.